Charge dropped for North Yarmouth driver who struck, killed woman

-The North Yarmouth man who struck and killed a mother of four with his car in Gray in April will not face charges in the case, the Cumberland County District Attorney’s office said Thursday.
+The North Yarmouth man who struck and killed a mother of four with his car in Gray in April will not face charges, the Cumberland County District Attorney’s office said Thursday.

-Jay Westra, 58, struck and killed Samantha Rinaldi, 40, of Gray, as she walked along Yarmouth Road around 7:46 p.m. on April 27, the Cumberland County Sheriff’s Office said at the time of the crash.
+Jay Westra, 58, struck and killed Samantha Rinaldi, 40, of Gray, as she walked along Yarmouth Road around 7:46 p.m. on April 27, the Cumberland County Sheriff’s Office said at the time.

 Westra initially was charged with operating under the influence of alcohol, but those charges will be dropped, Cumberland County District Attorney Jonathan Sahrbeck said.
 Westra consented to a blood draw at the time of the crash, which is standard for any driver involved in a fatality.
 The blood test revealed Westra’s blood-alcohol level to be 0.047, below the legal limit of 0.08.

-Westra is the widower of Kristin Westra, a beloved Chebeague Island Island School teacher who went missing for six days last fall before her body was found in the woods a short distance from their home.
+Westra is the widower of Kristin Westra, a beloved teacher at Chebeague Island School who went missing for six days last fall before her body was found in the woods a short distance from their home.
 She took her own life.

-Rinaldi was a mother of four children: Christian Ballard, 20, Griffin Ballard, 16, Jaden Ballard, 15, and Kali Ballard, 14.
+Rinaldi was the mother of four children: Christian Ballard, 20, Griffin Ballard, 16, Jaden Ballard, 15, and Kali Ballard, 14.
 They lived with Rinaldi’s parents, said her former husband, Aaron Ballard.

 The decision to decline prosecution, as well as the reasons behind it, have been discussed with Rinaldi’s family, the DA’s office said in a statement.